Drive Recovery After Reinstalling macOS

 When you have highlighted the drive you need to recover your data from, select Next on the bottom right hand corner.

-The following window will ask you to select the type of scan you would like to run, as well as offer you the option to clone the drive.
+The following window will ask you to select the type of scan you would like to run.
 If you click on any of the scan types they will give a brief description on how the scans operate.
 Which scan you should run is going to come down to your individual data loss situation, if you are unsure on which method to try we suggest contacting our support team.

 Here’s a quick summary on when you would use these different scans:

 A Quick Scan is the fastest scan that can be run, and is meant to be used if your hard drive is no longer mounting to your system.

 The Deep Scan is the most robust scan within the software, and will take the most amount of time to run, however it will create the most comprehensive list of recovered files.